 After working for the Department of Labor in the National Offie of Job Corps, he went on to earned the Master of Divinity degree from Wake Forest University where he was an Egbert L. Davis and Robert Forest Smith II scholar.
 Discerning a call to urban ministry he received the Dean and Dorothy Kaufman Urban Ministry Internship Award to study at New York Theological and Union Theological Seminary and serve in ministry at Metro Baptist Church.

 Dr. Hill earned his doctorate from Emory University in the field of Biblical Interpretation & Proclamation, specifically investigating the Narrative Lectionary’s impact on biblical literacy, spiritual development and social actions within the Black Church; the title of his doctoral dissertation was “A Black Narrative Pulpit: The Narrative Lectionary as a tool for Christian Transformation.”
-Reverend Hill’s other academic research interests include the life and ministry of post-reconstructionist Christian preacher George Washington Woodbey, 21st century African-American worship and liturgy, biblical languages, and emerging models of Narrative Leadership for the church and the world.
+Reverend Hill’s other academic research interests include the life and ministry of post-reconstructionist Christian preacher George Washington Woodbey, 21st century African-American worship and liturgy, and emerging models of Narrative Leadership for the church and the world.

 Dr. Hill is a native of the Commonwealth of Virginia and the youngest born to the union of two Baptist Deacons, Jimmie and Shelley K. M. Hill.
 He is married to the former Christie N. Love of San Diego who in addition to being an outstanding wife and mother, is the Deputy Director of Policy for the San Diego ACLU.
 Mrs. Hill is a graduate of UC Berkeley, and Columbia Law and together they share their home and lives with their young sons.